badgeteam/website/content/ESP32 firmware development/getting-started/_index.md

 (Note that running ```make clean``` to remove the build output is a bit broken / insufficient at the moment.
 Please remove the ```firmware/build``` folder manually after switching configurations to make sure the firmware is built correctly.)

+Manually changing the configuration of the firmware is explained in the [menuconfig](menuconfig) section.

 ## Building the firmware